Leadership

 Clint Dalton is the ZCNS Board President and a family law practitioner focusing on divorce litigation and mediation.
 Attorney Dalton was born and raised in Ipswich and is a graduate of St. John’s Preparatory School, Stanford University, The Graduate Institute at St. John's College, and The University of San Diego School of Law.
 Prior to attending law school he established the San Francisco office of Human Rights Watch.
 He began a focused Zen practice 18 years ago in California and is honored to support the mission of the Zen Center.
 He lives with his wife and two children in Ipswich.

-Social Justice Group Co-Facilitator
+Social Justice Co-Facilitator

-Dr. Laura Harrington
+Dr. Laura Harrington (she/her)

 Board Member